 • RNG is injected into natural gas pipelines, which allows RNG to be transported to vehicle fueling stations where it can be compressed and dispensed as CNG, and to liquefaction facilities where it is liquified and made into LNG.
 We source RNG from the DR JV, one of our jointly owned RNG production facilities, and purchase RNG from bp and other third-party producers, comprising over 100 supply sources, typically under long-term RNG supply offtake agreements.
-In exchange for the agreement to offtake RNG supply, we and the supplier negotiate to determine what percentage share of the value of the Environmental Credit each party will retain.
-The value of the Environmental Credit is based on the realized value after the credit is sold to (purchased by) an obligated party or as agreed by the supplier and us as part of the negotiation.
+In exchange for the agreement to offtake RNG supply, we and the supplier negotiate to determine what percentage share of the value of the Environmental Credit is sold to (purchased by) an obligated party or as agreed by the supplier and us as part of the negotiation.
 Our supply offtake agreements are variable and are based on actual RNG produced by the third-party producers, up to various maximum volume levels as governed by the arrangement.
 In 2023, our third-party sourced RNG consisted of 22% ADG and 78% LFG.